Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Numerical results

 We have performed also numerical simulations of mode pairs dynamics driven by PWM excitation.
 The system has been excited with two sequences, denoted as $hn$ and $nh$, which refer to the order of activation of each tone of the driving signal.
 The results are reported in figure \ref{fig:PWM array h1 n5} and can be interpreted with the help of the diagrams reported in figures \ref{fig:type1 phase diagram and hysteresis PWM} and \ref{fig:type1 phase diagram and hysteresis modes 1 and 5}.

-We conclude this analysis observing that the specific color patterns in the amplitude diagrams can be completely explained using the theory developed in section \ref{sec:mutual modes interaction} and can be effectively compared with experimental results\cite{soares_knet_flagship_paper_2025}.

-In order to explore the range of possibilities offered by the choice of different parameters, we have also analyzed the case where the two modes have NFS coefficients $N_{hh},N_{nn}$ of the same sign.
+We conclude this analysis observing that the specific color patterns in the amplitude diagrams can be completely explained using the theory developed in section \ref{sec:mutual modes interaction}.
+In order to explore the range of possibilities offered by the choice of different parameters, we have also analyzed the case where the NFS coefficients $N_{hh},N_{nn},N_{hn}=N_{nh}$ lead to the second scenario.
 The results are reported in section \ref{sec:further numerical results h1n3} of the supplementary material.

+{Finally, as mentioned before, we point out that the developed theory has been effectively applied to quantitatively explain recent experiments on the parametric excitation of spin-wave modes in a 1$\mu$m YIG disk using two-tone PWM spectroscopy\cite{soares_knet_flagship_paper_2025}.
+Specifically, the steady-state amplitude diagrams such as those depicted in Fig.\ref{fig:PWM array h1 n5} have been successfully compared with the measured maps of total steady-state spin-wave intensity.}

+{Remarkably, several other interesting behaviors predicted by the theory, such as hysteresis and quasiperiodicity under continuous-wave (CW) excitation, remain still unexplored and pave the way to future experiments probing highly nonlinear dynamical phenomena.}